The incredible stories behind the world’s biggest planes

 Airbus A380: 262 feet

-Dubai-based airline Emirates has the most A380s in its fleet, with 116 in operation as of January 2025.
+While Airbus stopped production of the plane in 2021, they remain in service around the world.
+Dubai-based airline Emirates has the most A380s in its fleet, with 121 in operation, as of April 2025.

 Airbus A380: 262 feet